zlobober/qingping_cgs1/README.md

 1. **Device Discovery**: The integration uses MQTT to discover Qingping CGS1/CGS2 devices on your network.
 It listens for messages on the MQTT topic `qingping/#` to identify available devices.

 2. **Configuration**: Once a device is discovered, you can add it to your Home Assistant instance through the UI.
-The integration will prompt you to enter a name for the device and confirm its MAC address.
+The integration will prompt you to enter a name and model for the device and confirm its MAC address.

 3. **Sensors**: The integration creates several sensors for each Qingping CGS1/CGS2 device:
    - Temperature